dbuscombe-usgs/doodle_labeller/README.md

 ## Version history

+### 6/28/20
+The probability of the label is now computed and outputted in the same formats as the label images.

 ### 6/24/20

 1. now you can pass annotation files (`.npy`) to both `doodler_optim.py` and `doodler.py` if you want to 'redo' the CRF inference.
 This might be 1) using `doodler_optim.py` with a `.npy` file previously `doodler.py`, or 2) using `doodler.py`, but this time overriding any defaults or with different `config` parameters